Wow. This word might only be just three letters, but it packs a serious punch. It’s got a wide range of uses:

 - Feel inspired by others’ successes

-Difficult situations can be a great opportunity to use your curiosity and creativity — to imagine why the situation may be perfect as it is.— Jeffrey Alan, author of Mindvalley’s Duality Quest
+Difficult situations can be a great opportunity to use your curiosity and creativity — to imagine why the situation may be perfect as it is.— Jeffrey Allen, author of Mindvalley’s Duality Quest

 A “wow” mindset is a resilient mindset.
 You’re more action-oriented, able to see the silver linings, and use your creativity to come up with a frickin’ awesome business idea.

 Understandably, coming up with business ideas can be difficult.
 Truth be told, it’s stressful.
 And stress, as we’re all aware, can have a negative impact on your health, especially when it comes to your mental health.

 But one way to help this situation is to step back and see your world with a fresh pair of eyes, like how children view their surroundings.
 For instance, a box to you could be a spaceship to your child.

 The disruption is that you can still live in a childlike state of curiosity, playfulness, and awe and still be a responsible adult at the same time.— Miki Agrawal, author of Mindvalley’s Zero to $100 Million Quest